giga-Ryan/alpakka_pf_firmware/readme.md

 - Double press: Put the controller in bootsel mode.

 Read the [Alpakka developer manual](https://inputlabs.io/devices/alpakka/manual/dev) for details about the **devkit** and more.

+##Troubleshooting

+After cloning this repository change folder name from alpakka_pf_firmware to alpakka_firmware

+Then follow install instructions from https://inputlabs.io/alpakka/manual/dev_unix or https://inputlabs.io/alpakka/manual/dev_windows

+If "make load" stops at "Waiting for Pico in Bootsel mode / RPI-RP2 drive" then it might be trying to install the uf2 file into /media/RPI-RP2 instead of /media/(whatever your user is)/RPI-RP2.
+What helped me is going to /alpakka_firmware/build in the file explorer and dragging the alpakka.uf2 file directly into the RPI-RP2 drive.

+When the controller restarts enter fps_fusion profile to play Phantom Forces.